dealien/SCIENCE-Project-To-Do-List/README.md

 ### Current Projects
 * Put a Rhino on a train
-* Come up with some fun, replayable challenges to do in freemode
-* General Firetruck tomfoolery
+* General Fire Truck tomfoolery
 * Pull a Mobile Operations Center with a Phantom Wedge

 ### Info